A Stylish Hotel In Belgium, The Radisson RED Brussels – Estimated reading time: 10 minutes

 Good To Know

-- If you’re looking to experience the very best of Brussels, check out the hotel’s city guide, which offers up tips on where to eat and drink, the best places to party, the top shops in the city, must see art galleries, and more.
+6) If you’re looking to experience the very best of Brussels, check out the hotel’s city guide, which offers up tips on where to eat and drink, the best places to party, the top shops in the city, must see art galleries, and more.
 Also consider checking out one of my very favourite places to eat in Brussels, Belga Queen.
+Even better, check out these unusual things to do in Brussels or these cool places to visit in Brussels.

-If you’d prefer to stay somewhere else instead, check out other Brussels hotel options on booking.com.
+7) If you’d rather stay somewhere other than this amazing hotel, check out options on booking.com.

 If you like this post, share it on Pinterest.